cleissonbarbosa/cleissonbarbosa.github.io/_posts/2023-10-19-machine-learning-with-rust.md

 ## Introduction to Machine Learning with Rust

+This article will provide a brief introduction to machine learning with Rust.
+We will cover the basics of machine learning, and we will show you how to get started with some of the most popular machine learning algorithms in Rust.

 ---

+### What is machine learning?

 Machine learning is a field of computer science that gives computers the ability to learn without being explicitly programmed.
 In other words, machine learning algorithms can learn from data and improve their performance over time without being explicitly told what to do.

+### Why rust for machine learning?

 Rust is a modern programming language that is well-suited for machine learning.
 It is fast, safe, and expressive, and it has a growing ecosystem of machine learning libraries.

-This article will provide a brief introduction to machine learning with Rust.
-We will cover the basics of machine learning, and we will show you how to get started with some of the most popular machine learning algorithms in Rust.

-## What is machine learning?

----

-Machine learning is a subset of artificial intelligence (AI) that allows computers to learn without being explicitly programmed.
-Machine learning algorithms can learn from data and improve their performance over time without being explicitly told what to do.

 #### There are three main types of machine learning: